-The first few days after the treatment is applied it may look like the surface color is changing and turning darker.
-This is all part of the normal process.
+The first few days after the treatment is applied, the color of the street may appear to be turning darker.
+This is normal.
 Vehicles driving over the slurry seal help roll and smooth the surface.
-While this is happening, some rocks may loosen from the mixture and minor, cosmetic defects may appear.
+During this process, some rocks may loosen and minor, cosmetic defects may appear.

-A few weeks after the treatment is applied crews will perform an inspection, sweep up loose gravel, make necessary surface repairs and replace any pavement markings.
+A few weeks after the treatment is applied, crews will perform an inspection, sweep loose gravel, make necessary surface repairs and replace any pavement markings.